scalation/scalation_py/A3T-GCN/readme.md

 # A3T-GCN: Attention Temporal Graph Convolutional Network

+This repository presents our work titled [**Exploring the Predictive Power of Correlation and Mutual Information in Attention Temporal Graph Convolutional Network for COVID-19 Forecasting**](https://link.springer.com/chapter/10.1007/978-3-031-44725-9_2).
-This repository presents our work on COVID-19 case forecasting using the **A3T-GCN**.
-Our model integrates spatiotemporal dynamics across U.S. states using adaptive graph construction techniques and attention mechanisms.
+Our model, modified **A3T-GCN**, integrates spatiotemporal dynamics across U.S. states using adaptive graph construction techniques and attention mechanisms.

 ---